MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 * **End** - The time the interactive operation finished.

 * **Status** - An indication showing if the operation succeeded or failed.
-Cancelled operations are reported as failed operations.
+Canceled operations are reported as failed operations.

     >[!NOTE]
     >CPU usage for failed operations is counted when determining if the capacity is in overload.